Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Phenomenological Model

 If we instead consider $(\mathcal{M}_{\nu})_{\alpha\beta} = 0$ for $\alpha \neq \beta$, i.e., the off-diagonal constraints of Eq.~\eqref{eq:Mnu_2}, we obtain

 which can be used to find

 Combining Eqs.~\eqref{eq:diag} and \eqref{eq:off-diag}, it is also possible to write,

-and therefore all active-sterile mixing strengths $s_{\beta i}$ and CP phases $\phi_{\beta i}$ (for $\alpha\neq\beta$) can be written in terms of $m_{\alpha\beta}^{\nu}$ (containing the light neutrino masses, mixing angles and Dirac CP phase from the neutrino oscillation data and a single Majorana phase $\alpha_{21}$ for $m_{\text{lightest}} = 0$), the HNL masses $m_{N}$ and $m_{N}(1+r_\Delta)$, a single active-sterile mixing $s_{\alpha 1}$ and CP phase $\phi_{\alpha 1}$ for a particular flavour $\alpha$.
-We note that this approach is very similar to the Casas-Ibarra parametrisation~\cite{Casas:2001sr}, which splits the mixing matrix $U$ into sub-blocks and uses the relation $(\mathcal{M}_{\nu})_{\alpha\beta} = 0$ to express the active-sterile mixing strengths in terms of the light neutrino masses, mixing angles and phases, HNL masses and arbitrary angles in a complex orthogonal matrix $R$.
+and therefore all active-sterile mixing strengths $|\Theta_{\beta i}|$ and CP phases $\phi_{\beta i}$ (for $\alpha\neq\beta$) can be written in terms of $m_{\alpha\beta}^{\nu}$ (containing the light neutrino masses, mixing angles and Dirac CP phase from the neutrino oscillation data and a single Majorana phase $\alpha_{21}$ for $m_{\text{light}} = 0$), the HNL masses $m_{N}$ and $m_{N}(1+r_\Delta)$, a single active-sterile mixing $|\Theta_{\alpha 1}|$ and CP phase $\phi_{\alpha 1}$ for a particular flavour $\alpha$.
+We note that this approach is compatible with the Casas-Ibarra parametrisation~\cite{Casas:2001sr}, which splits the mixing matrix $U$ into sub-blocks and uses the relation $(\mathcal{M}_{\nu})_{\alpha\beta} = 0$ to express the active-sterile mixing strengths in terms of the light neutrino masses, mixing angles and phases, HNL masses and arbitrary angles in a complex orthogonal matrix $R$.
+Changing the sign of the square root in Eq.~\eqref{eq:combined_ratio} corresponds to an unphysical shift in the CP phases.
 In Appendix~\ref{app:pheno_vs_CI_param}, we compare the phenomenological approach summarised in this section to the minimal $3+2$ parametrisation of~\cite{Donini:2012tt}.